bus710/matrix4/README.md

 ```
 This is just a toy project that cannot be used for safety/commercial tasks.
-The developer doesn't take any kind of (phsical, mental, and financial) responsibility.
+The developer doesn't take any kind of (physical, mental, and financial) responsibility.
 ```